amolrv/amolrv.github.io/_posts/2021-10-12-fine-control-over-execution.md

 3. coroutines are very lightweight, use them more frequently
 4. use `async/await`, `withContext` around appropriate spaces
 5. Break down computation heavy operation into smaller pieces with more suspension points

-### Dispatchers

-*Coroutine has different kind of dispatchers available as mentioned in the doc*

->- `Dispatchers.Default` — is used by all standard builders if no dispatcher or any other ContinuationInterceptor is specified in their context.
-It uses a common pool of shared background threads.
-This is an appropriate choice for compute-intensive coroutines that consume CPU resources.
->- `Dispatchers.IO` — uses a shared pool of on-demand created threads and is designed for offloading of IO-intensive blocking operations (like file I/O and blocking socket I/O).
->- `Dispatchers.Unconfined` — starts coroutine execution in the current call-frame until the first suspension, whereupon the coroutine builder function returns.
-The coroutine will later resume in whatever thread used by the corresponding suspending function, without confining it to any specific thread or pool. **The Unconfined dispatcher should not normally be used in code.**
->- Private thread pools can be created with `newSingleThreadContext` and `newFixedThreadPoolContext`.
->- An arbitrary Executor can be converted to a dispatcher with the `asCoroutineDispatcher` extension function.